DeathByLasers/NewYorkTimesAPI/README.md

   ```bash
   make artisan args="migrate"
   ```
-  Executes Laravel Artisan commands using the `nyt-api_api_nginx` container.
+  Executes Laravel Artisan commands using the `nginx` container.

 - **Open a shell in the Nginx container**
   ```bash